-In general, the purpose of this EMP is to formulate mitigatory measures that should be made binding to all contractors during construction of the proposed development, as well as measures that should be implemented during the operational phase.
+All these documents (geohydrological input, closure and end use plan) referred to must be read in conjunction with this EMP and the specifications therein be implemented.
+In general, the purpose of this EMP is to formulate mitigatory measures that should be made binding to all contractors during the closure of the rock dump, as well as measures that should be implemented during the operational phase.

-The EMP is thus required to protect the natural, social and socio-economic environment during construction.
-This EMP is intended for the management of the impacts of construction of the landfill and the waste storage facility and operation thereof, rehabilitation and revegetation of affected areas only.
-This EMP is, therefore, a standalone document, which must be used on site during each phase of the development (planning, construction and operational phases).
+The EMP is thus required to protect the natural, social and socio-economic environment during decommissioning.
+This EMP is intended for the management of the impacts of the decommissioning and rehabilitation of the rock dump.
+This EMP must therefore be used on site during the decommissioning of the rock dump.
+All Specifications for rehabilitation and remediation, post closure monitoring highlighted in the closure plan must be noted and be implemented in line with this EMP during the operational phases.

 This document should be flexible so as to allow the contractor and Eskom to conform to the management commitments without being prescriptive.
 The management commitments prove that the anticipated risks on the environment will be minimised if they are adhered to consistently.
-The onus set out in the EMP rests with Eskom, main Contractor and subcontractors, which promotes responsibility and commitment.
-Any parties responsible for transgression of the underlying management measures outlined in this document will be held responsible of non-compliances and will be dealt with accordingly.
+The onus set out in the EMP rests with Eskom which promotes responsibility and commitment.